 I often don’t eat at work.
 More often than not, I skip lunch entirely.
 I have a stickie right by the side of my office door that states “don’t forget food.”
 The stickie doesn’t really work.
 I will work and just get through the day without really stopping for a lunch meal.
 And I am fairly ok with that.
 But when I am hungry at work, I tend to be really hungry.
 But even then in those very hungry situations, I adhere to my mantra that “good leaders eat last.”
 Well, Simon Sinek kind of coined that term, but I have always lived that thought.
 Literally.

 Why am I thinking about good leaders and the eating experience?
-Because I have seen first-hand leaders go the the front of the line and it’s distasteful.
-I’ve seen the look in the eyes of line staff that are really hungry wondering when will be there turn.
+Because I have seen first-hand leaders go the the front of the line while others are left wondering when it will be there turn.
 But it’s more than that.
 Obviously, I’m getting at what leadership entails.
 It means, at times, sacrificing.
 It means putting the needs of others before yours.
 It means looking out for the common good.
 It means embodying core human values.
-Even though the movies of the 1980’s declared thatv”greed is good”, it really isn’t.
-It’s ugly and wears badly on the skin and morale of the staff.
+Even though the movies of the 1980’s declared that “greed is good”, it really isn’t.
+It’s ugly and wears badly on the skin.

 I am reminded of the Seinfeld episode where George Castanza knocks people over while trying to escape a fire.